 The rise of discount retailers has had both positive and negative effects on local economies.
 While they provide job opportunities, increase competition, and generate tax revenue, they can also have a negative impact on local businesses, wages, and community engagement.
 The impact on the local economy and community is far more pronounced in country like India with a strong family and community oriented culture.
 Hence, It is important for local governments to carefully consider the potential impact of discount retailers before allowing them to set up shop, and to work to mitigate the negative effects where possible.

 However the onus of balancing the positive and negative effects of discount retailers doesn’t just rely on the government and administration alone, but also on the consumers.
 Consumers wield far more power in ensuring there is a strong community fostering local economic structures in place in the form of their purchase decision.
 By deciding from where and whom to buy, they can turn the scales and ensure the local retailers and merchants are not left inadvertently affected by the growth of huge discount retailers.

 Keeping this in mind, Santhe team has come up with an unique idea of bringing local customers and local grocery shops together via their apps.
-Customers can use the Santhe App to easily create a grocery shopping list and wherever ready to make a purchase, the list can be easily sent to local grocery shops and supermarkets nearby.
-The local grocery shops and supermarkets that are registered on the Santhe Merchant App can then easily add their prices, discounts and deals to the and make an offer to the customer.
-The customer can now compare the different offers from different local grocery shops and choose the offer that suits them best.
-This new way of online grocery shopping aims to promote local economy and foster local community.
+The local grocery shops and supermarkets that are registered on the Santhe Merchant App can then easily add their products, prices, discounts and deals to their product catalog.
+Customers can use the Santhe App to easily browse through their local shops, search for the products and item they wish to buy and add them to their cart, complete payment to confirm an order.
+The merchant or shop can now work on the orders and start the delivery process by connecting with the customers.
+Thus, this new way of online grocery shopping aims to promote local economy and foster local community.